Parrottrek Journal 2007

 make much sense, but keep in mind you can always plead your case to the judge and try and explain exactly why your word should be chosen over the

 competition.
-Of course in this instance Daytime TV did win, but the judge was almost convinced to pick Darth Vader do to the deep breathing and all.
+Of course in this instance Daytime TV did win, but the judge was almost convinced to pick Darth Vader due to the deep breathing and all.